Mcp

 Step 2: Discover Available Tools

-Once connected (and authenticated via OAuth), list the available tools:
+Once connected (and authenticated via OAuth), list the available tools — there are 346 across 19 categories:

 TypeScript